 9)Using Content Spinning on Site

-Content Spinning is a practice of creating new articles by either manually or automatically rewriting an article that is just different enough to not qualify as duplicate content.
-Article Spinners use synonyms, change tenses or voices, etc., to create “new” content for the site.
+Content Spinning is the practice of creating new articles by either manually or automatically rewriting an article that is just different enough to not qualify as duplicate content.
+For example, article Spinners use synonyms, change tenses or voices, etc., to create “new” content for the site.

 As you can guess, content like this is only made to create content for search engines with little to no effort.
-In many cases, spun-content doesn’t make sense for readers and is completely unnatural to read, not to mentions it does not bring any value.
+In many cases, spun-content doesn’t make sense for readers and is completely unnatural to read, not to mention it does not value.

 I am sure you are familiar with this one.
 These are articles on the web with headlines that are strictly designed to make people click on them.
 Titles of these articles try to shock, surprise or create mystery.
 In the case of clickbait, the article content does not have content promised in the headline, but the webmaster doesn’t actually care; their intention is to improve CTR and get pageviews only.

-As Black Hat SEO Techniques are growing in number, Google, Bing and other search engines are working on to crack them down on the web.
-Black hat techniques may provide better ranking in the short term; these are never recommended as eventually the site is caught and penalized for their actions.
+As Black Hat SEO Techniques are growing in number, Google, Bing and other search engines are working on cracking them down on the web.
+Although black hat techniques may provide better ranking in the short term, these are never recommended as eventually the site is caught and penalized for their actions.